d-t-w/netty-buffers/README.md

   * Some buffers are not deallocated from the arena on release, ThreadLocal cached for later re-use
 * Tiny, Small, and Normal sized allocations are all handled differently.
 * Huge allocations (larger than chunk size) are allocated in a special Unpooled PoolChunk
 * In normal operation with small messages it's hard to get more than 3 PoolChunk in one PoolArena
 * Generally PoolChunk and buffer allocation / deallocation is reliable

 Scenario:

- A long running netty HTTP service sporadically OOMs after several hundred days running in production The service supports a range of message size from 1k (often) -> 100MB (rare) The service uses standard Netty HTTP codes + HttpObjectAggregator
+ A long running netty HTTP service sporadically OOMs after several hundred days running in production

+ Service supports a range of message size from 1k (often) -> 100MB (rare)

+ Service uses standard Netty HTTP codes + HttpObjectAggregator

+ Service transforms requests and writes to Cassandra, peer may be slow, conditions bursty.

 * HTTPObjectAggregator creates a CompositeByteBuffer with component buffers of 8192 bytes (default)
 * CompositeByteBuffer consolidate at every 1024 component parts (default)